Kylan83728/Orion-hybe-hd/README.md

         end
     end)
 end
-   -- The function that takes place when the button is pressed end,
+   -- The function that takes place when the toggle is pressed -- The variable (Value) is a boolean on whether the toggle is true or false end,
 })